 3 Tbsp olive oil

-dijon mustard, as needed
+Dijon mustard, as needed

-4 buns, halved
+Four buns, halved

 sliced tomato, as needed